eu-digital-green-certificates/dgc-gateway/src/main/resources/publication/Readme.txt

 4. How to verify integrity of this archive
     This archive and all of its contents are signed by a certificate of the European Commission.
     The signature file will be seperatly distributed.
-You can find it on the same download page as this archive (https://ec.europa.eu/assets/eu-dcc/dcc_database.zip.sig.txt).
+You can find it on the same download page as this archive ([URL]).
     The signature file contains a base64 encoded CMS-Message with detached payload (PKCS#7).

     There are two options to verify the integrity of the archive: